Skip to main content

 ModelRouteTTFBTotal

-For latency-sensitive integrations (autocomplete, agent tool loops), prefer `gpt-oss-120b` or `kimi-k2.6` — both Cloudflare-hosted, both OpenAI-compatible, both sub-2s on small prompts.
+For latency-sensitive integrations (autocomplete, agent tool loops), prefer `gpt-oss-120b` or `kimi-k2.6` — both direct-routed, both OpenAI-compatible, both sub-2s on small prompts.

 Reasoning models can spend 100+ tokens "thinking" before producing visible content.
 On short answers, that's both a wall-clock and a credit cost the user never sees.
 Use reasoning_effort to dial it down — or off, where supported.